 If dry socket goes untreated, it can lead to potentially life-threatening complications.
 Don’t wait to get the care you need.
 Flossy can let you get routine dental care at up to 50% off the face value of dental treatments.

 No insurance?
-Not an issue!
+Worried about your coverage?
+Leave worries behind!
 Sign up with the Flossy app and get started on smiling brighter.
+Find the best dentists at the best prices.